hinata9276/FPGA_SC/README.md

 Note: Just uploaded the simulation code in MATLAB(New).
 You could simulate MNIST CNN classification in the SC domain.
 Still updating the main readme...

 Before continue reading, this is a video of demonstrating a multiplexer (MUX) can be an AI neuron.
-If you find it interesting, you are in the right place.
+If you find it interesting, you are at the right place.

 [![Watch the video](https://img.youtube.com/vi/hdA5uVT7YiA/0.jpg)](https://www.youtube.com/watch?v=hdA5uVT7YiA)